Celebrating family time

 A more connected place

-Growing up, one of the things I've really valued was how family1 was always around and technology has helped.
+Growing up, one of the things I’ve really valued was how family was always around.
+Technology has further helped here in keeping us connected even as we live further apart.

-Similarly, for times like Qingming, the act of coordinating being together is seamless.
-We knew where to go, who's going and when and we were sure to do so.
+Similarly, for times like Qingming, the act of planning and coordinating being there together is seamless.

-When there are times to be together, we all try to be there.
+As we have all gotten older with our own independent lives, we have all developed a greater appreciation of family time.
+When there are opportunities to be together, we all try to be there.

 What the day is like